 Emily Griffith Technical College is committed to excellence and diversity.
 Our quality educational institution accepts individuals as they are and assists them in becoming the best that they can be.
 Embracing this commitment, the school addresses the rapid pace of technological change and strives to be an innovative leader where change and creativity are celebrated.
-Emily Griffith strives to develop and maintain the best educational opportunities in the best educational environment possible.
+Emily Griffith strives to develop and maintain the best educational environment possible.